Lab 5: Data Wrangling II

 • Q6: With respect to peptide_n, discuss in your group, if this is wide- or long-data?

-Now, finally we will use the what we prepared for today, data-pivotting.
+Now, finally we will use the what we prepared for today, data pivoting.
 There are two functions, namely pivot_wider() and pivot_longer().
 Also, now, we will use a trick when developing ones data pipeline, while working with new functions, that on might not be completely comfortable with.
-You have seen the sample_n()-function several times above and we can use that to randomly sample n-observations from data.
+You have seen the sample_n() function several times above and we can use that to randomly sample n observations from data.
 This we can utilise to work with a smaller data set in the development face and once we are ready, we can increase this n gradually to see if everything continues to work as anticipated.

-• T12: From the peptide_data data above, with peptide_1, peptide_2, etc. create this data set using one of the data-pivotting functions.
+• T12: From the peptide_data data above, with peptide_1, peptide_2, etc. create this data set using one of the data pivoting functions.
 Remember to start initially with sampling a smaller data set and then work on that first!
-Also, once you’re sure you’re good to go, reuse the peptide_data-variable as we don’t want huge redundant data sets floating around in our environment
+Also, once you’re sure you’re good to go, reuse the peptide_data variable as we don’t want huge redundant data sets floating around in our environment

 Click here for hint

-If the pivotting is not clear at all, then do what I do, create some example data:
+If the pivoting is not clear at all, then do what I do, create some example data:

 my_data <- tibble(